 College Halloween Costume Ideas

 If you've been stressin' over Halloween, don't worry anymore -- CF has got your back!
-Below, we've listed 15 great Halloween costumes for college girls that can be made with items you probably already have in your closet.
+Below, we've listed 13 great college Halloween costumes that can be made with items you probably already have in your closet.
 From current pop culture costumes to tried and true classics, we've got plenty of costume ideas for you.

 Be sure to leave a comment with your suggestions and tips when you're done reading our list!